- Skill Level: Basic Knowledge of Polymer Clay

 - Be sure to make your slices as thin as possible.

 - These slices will be gorgeously randomized and look gorgeous for pens, earrings, candle cups, bowls, and so many other design trends.

 Here’s the first pattern that was revealed in our loaf.

-Use your Mokume Gane to decorate pens, your tools, make jewelry and beads, whatever your heart desires.
+Use your Mokume-Gane to decorate pens, and your tools, to make jewelry and beads, and to make delicious home decor items like candle cups, bowls, & vases, you can make whatever your heart desires.

 ***Please know that there are MANY ways to make Mokume Gane from polymer clay.
-This is the method that I prefer because of it’s intricate waves, ridges, and patterns so this is the method I choose to use for this polymer clay tutorial. ***
+This is the method that I prefer because of its intricate waves, randomized designs, ridges, and unique patterns. ***